UniversityofBrighton/2023-fair-multidimensional-media/episodes/virtual-research-environment.Rmd

-The environment also support basic editing of text-data and the implementation of data processing algorithms using high-performance backend computers.
+The environment also support basic editing of text-data and the implementation of data processing algorithms using high-performance back end computers.

 :::::::::: challenge